owulveryck/blog/content/post/journey-onnx-day2.md

 In machine learning, the basic element of a computation graph is a Tensor.
 In ONNX this element is described in the structure [TensorProto](https://godoc.org/github.com/owulveryck/onnx-go#TensorProto).
-A tensor has a shape represented here by the field `Dims` which is an array of int64, is holdind a data type and obviously some data.
+A tensor has a shape represented here by the field `Dims` which is an array of int64, is holding a data type and obviously some data.

 Gorgonia has also a notion of tensor.
 A tensor is an interface.
-Therefore, creating a Go object from TensorProto that fulfils the Tensor interface of Gorgonia should be easy.
+Therefore, creating a Go object from TensorProto that fulfills the Tensor interface of Gorgonia should be easy.

 Let's write a method that taks a `onnx.TensorProto` as input and that returns a `tensor.Tensor` as output